Colourful fishing boat in Bakau, Gambia © qiv

-Like a long splinter inserted into the side of Africa, just at the bulge, Gambia is a low, narrow strip of a country that stretches inland from the beautiful West African coast, following the course of the majestic River Gambia.
-It may be the smallest country in Africa, sandwiched between north and south Senegal, but it is fast becoming noticed by the British package tour trade as a very acceptable alternative to the crowded resorts of Europe.
+Like a long splinter inserted into the side of Africa, just at the bulge, Gambia is a narrow strip of a country that stretches inland from the beautiful West African coast, following the course of the majestic River Gambia.
+It may be the smallest country in mainland Africa, sandwiched between north and south Senegal, but it is beginning to be noticed by the British package tour trade as an exciting alternative to the crowded resorts of Europe.
 It has also gained fame for its incredibly varied and accessible bird life.

-Gambia's 'discovery' as a tourist destination was aided by the best-selling book turned television series 'Roots', by Alex Hayley, detailing the life of the author's grandfather, allegedly captured in the country and transported to America as a slave.
+Gambia's 'discovery' as a tourist destination was aided by the best-selling book turned television series Roots, by Alex Haley, detailing the life of the author's grandfather, allegedly captured in the country and transported to the US as a slave.
 The book and television series caused a sensation in the 70s and put Gambia on the map.

 These palm-fringed Atlantic-washed beaches have been dubbed 'The Smiling Coast', as much for their tropical splendour as for the friendliness of the local people, who welcome visitors whole-heartedly at the nature reserves, quality hotels, and craft markets.
 All this is just six hours' flying time from London, close to the equator, on the same latitude as Barbados.